umar-farooq-khan/djangopractise/README.md

-AI Job Portal website aiding recruiters and applicants
+AI Job Portal website aiding recruiters and applicants using Django

 Live Demo can be given on demand.